Self Regulated Learning Mechanism for Data Efficient Knowledge Distillation: Methods

 \item The difference between the maximum and the second maximum predicted probabilities, $\delta$: \\$\delta = \max \mathbb{M}(x) - \max \{s | s \in \mathbb{M}(x), \ s \neq \max \mathbb{M}(x)\}$ \end{itemize}

 As the model learns to classify properly, the difference $\delta$ gradually increases with the number of epochs $n$.
-A sample is included in training if the predicted class is incorrect or if $\delta$ is less than an epoch dependent adaptive threshold, $\eta$. $\delta$ will increase faster for easy samples compared to difficult samples.
-The purpose of the epoch dependent threshold function $f(n)$ is to filter out such samples from training.
+A sample is included used in the backward pass for parameter updates if the predicted class is incorrect or if $\delta$ is less than an epoch dependent adaptive threshold, $\eta$. $\delta$ will increase faster for easy samples compared to difficult samples.
+The purpose of the epoch dependent threshold function $f(n)$ is to filter out such samples from further training.
 Since $\delta$ is the difference between the maximum and the second maximum probabilities, it is in the range $[0, 1]$.
 So the function $f(n): \mathbb{N} \rightarrow [0, 1]$ must be an increasing function of $n$.
 So $f(n) = 1-\exp(-\alpha n)$ is chosen as threshold predictor, where $\alpha$ is a hyperparameter.
 It maximizes the difference in the predicted posterior probabilities by allowing samples with a smaller growth rate of $\delta$ to participate more in training.
-The method is shown in Figure 2.
+Figure 2 summarizes the method.